Richard T. Lee (golfer)

 Richard Taehoon Lee (born October 29, 1990) is a Canadian professional golfer who plays on the Asian Tour.
 He played in the 2007 U.S. Open at the age of sixteen.

+Early life

-Born in Toronto, Ontario, Canada, he is now a resident of Chandler, Arizona.
-His father Jeff played professional tournament golf in South Korea and is now a teaching professional.
+Lee was born in Toronto, Canada.
+His father, Jeff, played professional tournament golf in South Korea and is now a teaching professional.

 Amateur career

 In 2006, at the age of 15, Lee was the runner-up to Philip Francis at the U.S. Junior Amateur.
 The result gave him an exemption to sectional qualifying for the U.S. Open the following year.
-Lee finished as runner-up at his qualifier to earn entry to the 2007 U.S. Open, becoming the second youngest golfer in the 107 year history of the tournament.
+Lee finished as runner-up at his qualifier to earn entry to the 2007 U.S. Open, becoming the second youngest golfer in the 107-year history of the tournament.
 However, he did not finish the tournament as he injured his wrist in the second round.
 He finished at +20, and turned professional at the conclusion of the tournament.

 Professional career

-Lee played on the Nationwide Tour in 2011, but could not retain his card.
+In 2011, Lee played on the Nationwide Tour but could not retain his card.
 In 2013, he finished runner-up at qualifying school for both the Asian Tour and the OneAsia Tour, signalling his intention to play full-time on that continent.
 In March 2014, Lee won for the first time as a professional on the Asian Tour at the Solaire Open with a one shot victory, having been a runner-up the previous year.
 In September 2017 he had his second win on the Asian Tour, the Shinhan Donghae Open, an event co-sanctioned with the Korean Tour.
 A final round 66 gave him a one stroke victory over Gavin Green.
 In April 2019 Lee won again on the Korean Tour, in the DB Insurance Promy Open.

+Personal life

+Lee is now a resident of Chandler, Arizona.